 - We have allocated extra make-up days to allow for illness and weather related cancellations (4 for fall, compared to the typical 1).

-- We do have scholarship funds available for early fall.
+- We do have scholarship funds available.
 We know many families have been impacted financially by COVID and we want to help.
 Please do not hesitate to inquire about scholarship if finances are a concern for you.

 - You may drop your class prior to Oct.
 18th with no penalty.
 In recognition of the extenuating times, we are reducing the drop fee from $25 to $5 for drops made after Oct.
 18th.
 If CHEC cancels classes prior to the first day of class, full refunds will be issued.
 If classes are cancelled after the first day of class, or if we are unable to offer the full 4 weeks of classes due to weather/illness, we will issue half refunds for the missed classes (where the remaining half goes to the teacher).
 We understand that no policy is perfect here and we want to be fair to teachers and families.
 Please keep in mind that everyone handling registrations and cancellations are volunteering their time—-please don’t put an undue burden on our volunteers.